I’m interested in…

 becoming an advocate for LGBTQ+ Youth

 What are the Students of Stonewall?

-An organized group of diverse high school students and college mentors who lend their voices and skills for positive change in social justice within their community.
-They build relationships, help communities identify key issues of concern, develop strategies for creating change, and partner with caring adults to create a just environment for all people.
+An organized group of diverse high school students who lend their voices and skills for positive change within their community.
+They build relationships, help communities identify key issues of concern, develop strategies for creating change, and partner with adult stakeholders to create a just environment for all people.

-These student leaders are committed to transforming Nashville into an open and affirming community for all citizens, with a focus on those who identify as lesbian, gay, bisexual, transgender, intersex, queer, or anywhere on the spectrum of identities.
+These student leaders work to transform Nashville into an open and affirming community for all people, with a focus on those who identify as lesbian, gay, bisexual, transgender, intersex, queer, or anywhere on the spectrum of identities.